HTTP-RPC/Kilo/README.md

     </body>
     </html>

 When the template is processed, the resource markers will be replaced with their corresponding values from the resource bundle.
-For an HTTP request coming from an English-speaking locale, the output will be identical to the earlier, non-localized version.

-Note that, if a resource bundle with the expected name does not exist, or if a marker refers to a non-existent key, the marker name itself will be written to the output stream in place of the localized value.
+Note that, if a resource bundle with the expected name does not exist, or if a marker refers to a non-existent key in the resource bundle, the marker name itself will be written to the output stream in place of the localized value.

 ### Comments
 Comment markers simply define a block of text that is excluded from the final output.
 They are generally used to provide informational text to the reader of the source template.
 For example: